On nuclear pasts

 https://marcherbst.wordpress.com/

-Julia Kurz (Leipzig) is a curator, art educator and writer, who experiments with formats and methods of emancipatory (un)learning and knowledge exchange.
-She has hosted and developed exhibitions, public programs, workshops and publications locally and internationally, in urban and rural contexts, working mostly transdiciplinary and in collectives.
+Julia Kurz (Leipzig) is a curator, art educator and writer, who experiments with formats and methods of (un)learning and knowledge exchange.
+She has hosted and developed exhibitions, public programs, workshops in and outside of the institution, in urban as well as rural contexts, working mostly transdiciplinary, and in collectives.
 Collaborations include the collective and project space dieschönestadt in Halle (Saale) (2008 - 2012), Public Art Worker (2009 - 2013), and Kompliz* (since 2018), a network that supports exchange between urban and rural NGOs, cultural organizations and artists across Saxony.
 Between 2006-2016 she worked as a curator, producer and educator for the Museum of Contemporary Art Leipzig (GfZK) on various research and exhibition projects, a.o.
 Up Till Now - Reconsidering Performance and Actionist Art from the GDR (2013), Responsive Subjects – Designing Collective Actions (2013-2014), and Travesty for Advanced Performers (2015-2016).
 Since 2023 she is developing a Curating the City - program (Stadtkurator*innen-Programm) for the City of Leipzig.
-Further institutions she worked for and collaborated with are, a.o.
-Stiftung Bauhaus Dessau, neue Gesellschaft für bildende Kunst Berlin, BURG Giebichenstein University of Art and Design Halle, and Dresden State Art Collections.
-Between 2016 and 2023 she teached as a research associate at the Cultures of the Curatorial program (HGB Leipzig), where she still is a PhD candidate.
+Further institutions she worked for and collaborated with are, among others, Stiftung Bauhaus Dessau, neue Gesellschaft für bildende Kunst Berlin, BURG Giebichenstein University of Art and Design Halle, and Dresden State Art Collections.
+Between 2016 and 2023 she taught as a research associate at the Cultures of the Curatorial program (HGB Leipzig), where she still is a PhD candidate.

 Virág Major-Kremer (Berlin) is a curator and art manager, with an academic background in international relations, art management and curating.She is currently working as Producer and Researcher in Science, Media and Digital Practices at HKW Berlin.
 She has worked internationally in the field of visual arts, from contemporary galleries in Budapest, through project management for the Contemporary Architecture Center in Budapest and curatorial assistance at dOCUMENTA(13), to the Cultural Manager position at the Vasarely Museum Budapest.
 In her curatorial practice she often focuses on education, developing empowering and informal formats for learning combining practical and discursive concerns.
 She was artistic director of The School of Free Printing (2015-2020), an informal artistic-civic educational project in Hungary based on methods of reform pedagogist Célestin Freinet, and the two-year project DemoLab (2018-2020).
 Especially passionate about artistic engagement with gardens and landscapes and the non-human, she edited the publication Reap and Sow (2015) and is co-author of the traveling exhibition and book TRANSYLVANIA RETOUCHED (2020).
 More: https://virag.cargo.site/